ivelten/MagaluChallenge/README.md

 # Magalu Challenge

-This project was made as a challenge for Magazine Luiza's hiring process.
+This project was made as a challenge for Magazine Luiza's job interview process.

 ## Building this project